hana-ryb/Alza-test-framework/README.md

 Registration of a new user - a new user is successfully registered ("happy path").

-Invalid format of an email in registration - a new user enters invalid format of email while filling in the registration form.
+Invalid format of an email in registration - a new user enters invalid format of email while filling in the registration form and gets a propre notification.

 Login by an account of third parties - a user signing in with an account of a third party (Google, Apple, Seznam, MojeId) is directed to the correct login page.

+### My Alza tests

+Navigation of the MyAlza menu works correctly  - when navigating to the Comparison page.

+### Comparison page tests

+Products can be searched, added for a comparison and deleted from.

+### Cart tests

+A charity item can be selected and added to the cart.